-Windows, External Doors and Joinery Repair Category 2 Notes There is a failed sealed unit to one of the skylight windows.
-Maintenance is required to the timber sash and casement window within the larder.
-The timber casement windows within the rear extension are of an older manufacture.
+Windows, External Doors and Joinery

+Repair Category 2

+Notes The windows are original.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-The external joinery is weathered at the side elevation and affected by timber decay.
+It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.

 External Decorations

-Repair Category 2

-Notes The external decoration is weathered/decayed and an overhaul should be expected.
+Repair Category 2 Notes The external decoration is weathered/decayed and an overhaul should be expected.